🗄️Server

 Deployment

-Run the following commands in the below path.
+Run the following commands in the below path

-Build a clean-install using maven /spice-opensource/spice-server
+Build a clean-install using maven /spice-2.0-server

 mvn clean install

-Build docker images by the following command.
+Build docker images by the following command

-Once the images are built, run the docker containers by the following docker command.
+Once the images are built, run the docker containers by the following docker command

 Validation